Mediterranean Lentil Soup

 Which Lentils to Use

 Green or brown lentils are the best choice for this soup.
 They have a mild, earthy flavor that slightly breaks apart when cooked, but still maintain their shape.
 Red lentils break down the fastest and become mushy.
-And French lentils (also called Lentils de Puy) are great for being tossed in a side dish or lentil salad as they have the firmest texture, but they require more time to cook in a soup.
+And French lentils (also called Lentils de Puy) are great for being tossed in a lentil salad as they have the firmest texture, but they require more time to cook in a soup.

 How To Make The Best Lentil Soup Recipe

-- Fresh Herbs: Sprinkle on freshly chopped parsley or cilantro.
+- Fresh herbs: Sprinkle on freshly chopped parsley or cilantro.

-- Crispy Bits: Quickly whip up crispy shallots for added crunch or crumbled bacon bits if you’re not vegan.
+- Crispy bits: Quickly whip up crispy shallots for added crunch or crumbled bacon bits if you’re not vegan.

-- A Touch Of Creaminess: Drizzle a little coconut cream or sprinkle freshly grated parmesan on top.
+- A touch of creaminess: Drizzle a little coconut cream or sprinkle freshly grated parmesan on top.

-More Cozy Fall Soups & Stews
+More Fall Soups Recipes

 - Carrot Ginger Soup